A lower bound for the $n$-queens problem

 We say that a sequence of events occurs \termdefine{with high probability} (\termdefine{w.h.p.}) if the probabilities of their occurrence tend to $1$.
 Typically, we will abuse terminology and say that a \textit{specific} event occurs w.h.p.\ while leaving the sequential statement to be inferred from context.

 To formally define the classical and toroidal $n$ queens problems, we identify the $n \times n$ chessboard with $[n]^2$.
 In the classical problem, a queen at $(x,y)$ attacks all squares $(x',y')$ such that either $x'=x$, $y'=y$, $x'+y'=x+y$, or $x'-y'=x-y$.
 In the toroidal problem, these equations are replaced by equalities modulo $n$.
-The \termdefine{toroidal diagonals} containing the square $(x,y)$ are $\{(x',y')\in [n]^2: x'+y' = x+y \bmod n\}$ and $\{(x',y')\in [n]^2: x'-y' = x-y \bmod n\}$.
+The toroidal diagonals containing the square $(x,y)$ are $\{(x',y')\in [n]^2: x'+y' = x+y \bmod n\}$ and $\{(x',y')\in [n]^2: x'-y' = x-y \bmod n\}$.
 Note that there are $n$ toroidal diagonals of each type, all of size $n$.
-A \termdefine{partial (toroidal) $n$-queens configuration} is a set $Q \subset [n]^2$ such that every row, column, and (toroidal) diagonal contains at most one element of $Q$.
-A (toroidal) $n$-queens configuration is a partial (toroidal) $n$-queens configuration of size $n$.
-Note that in the toroidal case, this implies that every toroidal diagonal contains exactly one queen.
+A \termdefine{partial $n$-queens configuration} is a set $Q \subset [n]^2$ such that every row, column, and diagonal contains at most one element of $Q$.
+An $n$-queens configuration is a partial $n$-queens configuration of size $n$.
+Toroidal configurations are defined similarly using toroidal diagonals.